pingcap/docs/dev/reference/tools/data-migration/from-aurora.md

 ---
-title: Data Migration from AWS Aurora MySQL to TiDB
+title: Migrate from AWS Aurora MySQL to TiDB
-summary: Using DM to migrate from AWS Aurora MySQL to TiDB
+summary: Learn how to migrate from AWS Aurora MySQL to TiDB by using TiDB Data Migration (DM).
-category: tools
+category: reference
 ---

-# Data Migration from AWS Aurora MySQL to TiDB
+# Migrate from AWS Aurora MySQL to TiDB

-This document describes how to use DM to migrate from [AWS Aurora MySQL](https://aws.amazon.com/cn/rds/aurora/details/mysql-details/) to TiDB。
+This document describes how to migrate from [AWS Aurora MySQL](https://aws.amazon.com/rds/aurora/details/) to TiDB by using TiDB Data Migration (DM).

-## Step 1: Start binlog in Aurora cluster
+## Step 1: Enable binlog in the Aurora cluster

-This document assumes you'll migrate data from two Aurora clusters to  TiDB.
-The information list of Aurora clusters is as belowed.
-It indicates Aurora-1 has a single built-in reader endpoint.
+Assuming that you want to migrate data from two Aurora clusters to TiDB, the information list of the Aurora clusters is listed in the following table.
+The Aurora-1 contains a seperate reader endpoint.

 | Cluster | Endpoint | Port | Role |
 |:-------- |:--- | :--- | :--- |